The Opioid Crisis

 - Ensure and enhance access to local prevention services

 - Ensure and enhance access to local addiction treatment services

 - Expand the availability of naloxone.
-More than 100 lives have been saved by law enforcement in Snohomish County since the deployment of naloxone in 20152
+More than 100 lives are saved every year by EMS and law enforcement in Snohomish County.